Research

 Trials in clinical settings

-Trials of TIK have also been conducted in clinical settings with children with behavioural problems.
-A randomised controlled trial with 56 children presenting with behaviour problems to the Royal Children’s Hospital in Melbourne, Australia, compared six weekly group sessions of the TIK program with standard paediatric care.
-While there were improvements for participants in both conditions, parents in the TIK condition were observed to use, and reported using, more emotion coaching, greater empathy and less emotion dismissing of their children’s emotions.
-Parents in both conditions reported significantly improved child behaviour, however teachers reported significant improvements in children’s behaviour only for those in the TIK condition.
+Trials of Tuning in to Kids have also been conducted in clinical settings with children with behavioural problems.
+A randomised controlled trial with 56 children presenting with behaviour problems to the Royal Children’s Hospital in Melbourne, Australia, compared six weekly group sessions of the Tuning in to Kids program with standard paediatric care.
+While there were improvements for participants in both conditions, parents in the Tuning in to Kids condition were observed to use, and reported using, more emotion coaching, greater empathy and less emotion dismissing of their children’s emotions.
+Parents in both conditions reported significantly improved child behaviour, however teachers reported significant improvements in children’s behaviour only for those in the Tuning in to Kids condition.

 Improved children’s behaviour